ZhaoqingLiu/FuzzyTrees/README.md

 ## A Usage Example
-Let's take machine learning using the fuzzy CART classifier as an example.
+Let's take machine learning using the FDT classifier as an example.

 ```python
 from fuzzytrees.fdt_base import FuzzificationOptions, FuzzyDecisionTreeWrapper, CRITERIA_FUNC_CLF